 Hotspots are known to generate volcanic activity in Hawaii, Iceland and Yellowstone National Park.
 In South Africa, the hotspot pushes the crust upwards, generating the distinctive landscape, which consists mostly of tablelands more than one kilometer (0.6 miles) above sea level, the researchers say.

 This also explains why rocks beneath the region are hotter than expected — a property that could be harnessed to generate geothermal energy.

 A team led by scientists from the University of Edinburgh analyzed the chemical make-up of gas emerging from a deep crack in the Earth’s crust located in KwaZulu-Natal, South Africa.

-They found that variants of the elements helium and neon present in the gas match the composition of a rocky layer 1,000 kilometers below Earth’s surface — called the deep mantle.
+They found that variants of the elements helium and neon present in the gas match the composition of a rocky layer 1,000 kilometers (620 miles) below Earth’s surface — called the deep mantle.

 The findings provide the first physical evidence that Southern Africa lies on top of a plume of abnormally hot mantle, which had until now only been theorized using computer modeling of seismic data.

 The study, published in the journal Nature Communications, was funded by the Engineering and Physical Sciences Research Council and the Natural Environment Research Council.

 The research was completed with support from Scottish Carbon Capture and Storage and the UK Carbon Capture and Storage Research Centre.
 It also involved scientists from the Universities of Aberdeen and Strathclyde, Scottish Universities Environmental Research Centre, British Geological Survey and South Africa Council for Geoscience.